Federal and State Financial Aid Programs

-Provides on- and off-campus jobs for students with financial need to help them earn money to pay for their educational expenses.
+FWS provides on- and off-campus jobs for students with financial need to help them earn money to pay for their educational expenses.
 Student must demonstrate financial need and be enrolled at least half-time (6 or more credits).

 Application: Complete the FAFSA each academic year.
-Financial Aid must award this aid type to the applicant.
 FWS recipients must also complete and file an employment application in Job Placement, Room 8238 of the Technology Center.

 TAP is a New York State entitlement program.
 Eligible students must be: